 People of Asian Descent: Get Tested

-Two thirds of the 400 million people in the world who have a chronic hepatitis B are from Asia.
+Two-thirds of the 240 million people in the world who have a chronic hepatitis B are from Asia.
 If you or your parents emigrated to the U.S. from Asia, get tested!
 Other high-risk groups include immigrants from sub-Saharan Africa.

 - A "silent disease."
 It can live in your body for 50+ years before you have symptoms.